 In 2015 the City released its Housing Issues Paper for consultation with the community.
 The key issue emerging from the paper is one of housing affordability in the inner-city and the critical need to provide a range of affordable housing options for very low to moderate income households.
-The City is currently developing its housing strategy to address these issues.
-The new housing strategy will build on those actions already identified in the Affordable Rental Housing Strategy.
+The City is currently developing its housing strategy to, amongst other things, address these issues.